darcyclarke/thoughts/libra-calibra.md

 # Conclusion

 Overall, Libra is more similar to PayPal, or some kind of freemium game currency (ie. digital "bits"), then a traditional cryptocurrency.
 Unfortunately, the marketing of Libra is doubling down on hot crypto buzzwords even though the actual offering misses the mark.
-The attractice part of cryptocurrencies is their radical, & yet, crucial decentralization of authority through blockchain validation.
+The attractive part of cryptocurrencies is their radical, & yet, crucial decentralization of authority through blockchain validation.
 Decentralized wallets mean nothing without a decentralized, authoritive ledger as well.

 The success of Libra & Calibra will be determined by the adoption/support amongst the wider marketplace (ex. similar to Apple/Android pay systems).
 It will almost assuradly take over some marketshare from existing payment processors but I'd be hesitant to say that transferring our trust & control of any currency to corporatations, not governed by states, will benefit end-users/consumers.